Police must prepare for a climate crisis

 The study found that a collaborative, community-focused model of policing can enhance preparedness and response capabilities during bushfire disasters, but the increasingly prolonged and recurring nature of climate-induced disasters presents novel challenges for police organisations.

-“The policing landscape is being transformed by the disaster risks associated with climate change, and police forces globally are struggling to adapt,” Associate Professor Jarrett Blaustein, lead author of the study from the ANU School of Regulation and Global Governance, said.
+“The policing landscape is being transformed by the disaster risks associated with climate change, and police forces globally are struggling to adapt,” said Associate Professor Jarrett Blaustein, lead author of the study from the School of Regulation and Global Governance at the ANU College of Asia and the Pacific.

 Regional and remote Australia is bearing the brunt of these disasters, where police and emergency management resources are sparse and critical infrastructure is vulnerable or limited.